Pete & Ann Hall Memorial Scholarship

 How is the recipient of the scholarship selected?

 Eligible individuals who have submitted complete application packages by the deadline will be considered for the Pete and Ann Hall Memorial Baseball Scholarship.
 The Pete and Ann Hall scholarship selection process requires independent readers to assess applicants based upon the following three major areas - academic achievement, community service, and sportsmanship/team play.
 The scholarship will select a Ridge baseball member who exhibits dedication in the classroom, in the community, and on the ball field.
+Once completed, all applications are confidential.
+Once the applicant submits his package to the scholarship selection committee, the contents of the submitted applications will only be shared with the other members of the scholarship selection committee and the Hall family.
+All applicants and the applicant's families will accept the decision of the scholarship selection committee as final.

 When will the winner notified?